hashicorp/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-2.md

 name: welcome-to-vault
 # The "Welcome to Vault" Tour
 .center[![:scale 60%](images/take_a_tour.png)]
-* When you first login to Vault, you'll see an invitation to take a tour.
+* When you first login to Vault, you can take a tour.

 ???
 * Explain the "Welcome to Vault" tour.